PACE: A Personalized Adaptive Curriculum Engine for 9-1-1 Call-taker Training: Summary

 This paper introduces PACE, first-of-its-kind co-pilot for adaptive 9-1-1 call-taker training.
 By integrating inductive belief tracking over structured skill graphs, individual learning dynamics estimation, and contextual bandit-based scenario selection, PACE enables personalized curriculum optimization that accounts for both skill interdependencies and trainee-specific learning trajectories.
 Experimental results show improvements in time-to-competence and terminal mastery over state-of-the-art baselines.
 Co-pilot studies with practicing training officers further confirm alignment with expert pedagogical judgment in operational settings.

 Locally verified with a 9-1-1 call-taking agency, PACE supports 9-1-1 call centers facing staffing and time constraints by surfacing diagnostic insights and curriculum recommendations that would otherwise require substantial manual effort.
 With over 6,000 9-1-1 call centers in the US, it potentially scales to broad deployment.
 As future work, beyond emergency response, PACE framework can extend to other high-stakes procedural training domains, including medical triage, air traffic control, and crisis intervention.
-Detailed discussion on limitations and future work are in Appendix.